Arciiix/YouTubeDownloader/README.md

 ## A simple app which can download videos from YouTube built with Electron and React

 - Can download videos for now in two extensions - MP3 and MP4
-- All is running on your computer - the server is included in the app
+- All runs only on your computer - the server is included in the app

 ### Warning